NFS Shares

 Make Subdirectories

 Now let's create folders to store our specific media types.
 I have set up folders for movies, tvshows, and music.
-If you plan on downloading anime and would like different rules for processing these later (i.e. keeping japanese audio and english subtitles), you can create a folder for that as well.

 Since I have changed the permissions for the media folder and I am logged in as the owner, I can simply run: